flrt/ihe-tf-sync/user_doc.md

 ![confirm actions](/doc/confirm_sync_macos.png)

-If it's what the user wanted to do, then he clicks the OK button
+If it's what you want to do, then click the OK button.

 ## step 3 : synchronize process